,

 Dr. Penrod earned his J.D. from Harvard Law School in 1974 and his Ph.D. in psychology from Harvard University in 1979.
 He joined the faculty of John Jay College of Criminal Justice as a Distinguished Professor of Psychology in the fall of 2001 and prior to that was professor and director of the Law/Psychology program at the University of Nebraska from 1995-2001.
 He was on the law faculty at the University of Minnesota from 1988-1995 and the psychology faculty at the University of Wisconsin from 1979-1988.

 His recent teaching has included jury decisionmaking, eyewitness reliability, research methods, and grant-writing.
-His research interests include jury decision-making, eyewitness reliability, media and the law, procedural justice, and the use of social scientific evidence.
+His research interests include jury decision-making, pretrial publicity effects, eyewitness reliability, and the use of social scientific evidence.

-To request reprints of Dr. Penrod's published work, please email him or see his bibiography page at:
+To request reprints of Dr. Penrod's published work, please email him.

 Primary Interests: